consulo/UnityEditorConsuloPlugin/README.md

 ## For advanced users

-Can use as git repository. but be careful, master is dev branch
+Package can use be used as git repository - but be careful, master is dev branch.

 ```json
   "dependencies": {